telefonicaid/fiware-cygnus/docker/README.md

 ### OK.
 Where is my jar?

-Look into the `maven-deps` directory.
-Don't worry, thought the container disappears, you keep the work done.
+Look into the `target` directory.
+Don't worry, though the container disappears, you keep the work done.

 ## Pack the cygnus container

 OK.
 So we got our _jar_.
+And our configuration.
 Let's pack it into a container.

-We build the image with this command
+We build the image `tidchile/fiware-cygnus` with this command

-	docker build -f ./docker/1.Dockerfile.cygnus-container -t tidchile/fiware-cygnus .
+	docker build -f ./docker/Dockerfile -t tidchile/fiware-cygnus .

 To execute the container use this command

-	docker-compose -f ./docker/1.compose.cygnus-container.yml
+	docker-compose -f ./docker/docker-compose.yml up

-Be advised that you need to specify in the docker compose file the link to the database you are using.
-And have the right configuration files in the `conf` directory, Refer to the documentation.
+Will mount your configuration files from `conf` and run the cygnus application.
+There are no databases setup _a_priori_ in this systems, nor linked systems.
+Everything should be specified in this repository `conf` directory.